***Updated 18 February 2019***

-As part of the first phase of Brexit negotiations, the UK and the EU have agreed on the rights of EU27 and UK citizens’ post-Brexit.
+As part of the Withdrawal Agreement, the UK and the EU have agreed on the rights of EU27 and UK citizens’ post-Brexit.
 The rights and status of EU citizens working in the UK and of UK citizens working in the EU27 will differ depending on their current immigration status.
-A helpful Q&A on the rights of UK and EU27 citizens’ post-Brexit can be found here.

 In terms of your own workforce, companies can start preparing be asking the following questions:

 - What proportion of your employees are from the EU27 and what is their status post-Brexit?

 - Are they in critical roles?

 - Could you adequately recruit replacements if you had to?
 Will new recruits require sponsored working visas?